Telephone number when we get back to the phones, 800-282-2882.

 But it would have stopped the leak, too, there's no question.

-Uh and if they if they set off five nukes, even low-yield nukes, seismologists would pick that stuff up, and we are constantly monitoring.
+And if they set off five nukes, even low-yield nukes, seismologists would pick that stuff up.